 What temperature your steak is before you put it on the griddle is another debatable topic…

-Still, there are some merits to leaving your steak out for an hour before you put it on the griddle, especially if it’s a thick cut steak.
+Still, there are some merits to leaving your steak out for an hour before you put it on the griddle, especially for thicker cuts.

 Overall, my recommendation is to experiment with different methods, cooking it right from the refrigerator or leaving it out on the counter for 30-90 minutes to determine which way you prefer.
 Though I doubt that you’ll see a noticeable difference.